Events, courses and training

 Information search and referencing

-PhD students can attend training sessions run by the library and you can find more guidance on the PhD Academy Moodle Page
+PhD students can attend training sessions run by the library.
+You can find more guidance on the PhD Academy Moodle Page.

 Research support